-Seagrasses in the annually monitored Port of Abbot Point meadows were in a good condition in 2020.
-This has been an improvement from a satisfactory condition the previous two years where seagrass habitat around Abbot Point had been in a 'recovery phase' after impacts from multiple climate related events between 2017 and 2019: Tropical Cyclone Debbie 2017, TC Penny 2019; TC Oma 2019, Tropical Low 13U 2019.
-The biggest improvement occurred in the shallow coastal meadow on the north western side of Abbot Point.
+Seagrasses in the annually monitored meadows of the Port of Abbot Point remained in a good condition overall in 2021 for the second consecutive year with some improvements in the condition of individual meadows.
+In the two years prior to this period (2018-2019) seagrass had been in a satisfactory condition following recovery after multiple impacts from climate related events between 2017 and 2019: including Tropical Cyclone Debbie 2017, TC Penny 2019 and TC Oma 2019.
+The greatest shift in seagrass condition occurred in the offshore meadows which improved from satisfactory in 2020 to good in 2021.